-- Boil the pasta in salted water according to package directions.
-Any shape of pasta works.
+- Boil the pasta in salted water until al dente.

 - While the pasta cooks, season the shrimp with Cajun seasoning.